Support from parents is key to helping kids do well academically. Here are 10 ways parents can put their kids on track to be successful students.

 Whether kids are just starting kindergarten or entering their last year of elementary

-reasons for parents to volunteer at school.
-It's a great way for parents to show
+for parents to volunteer at school.
+It's a great way for parents to show they're

 Many grade-schoolers like to see their parents at school or at school events.
 But